hoccer/orga/statistics/cologne_reviews_insights.md

 * Less time was tracked on tickets (Mirko is more and more involved in coordination)
 * Few ticket were closed, some tracked time might have been stuck in the review column and will be tracked in the next review

+##### 17 MAR

+* A very challenging ticket was related to keeping nearby active, even when hoccer has lost focus, lots of pairing involved, the paring time was not calculated in the estimation
+* A UI ticket was underestimated again

 #### Stat Info

+* Tracked pairing time: e.g. 5,5 days tracked pairing means 11 man days
 * For estimations: Considering the tickets that have an estimation after being worked on (we don't do initial estimations on tasks)
 * NEW: For ALL estimations: x / y = z; x is days actually worked on that ticket after initial estimation, y is the first estimation during standup after initially working on that ticket, z is ratio (should be close to 1)